-In accordance with local regulations, the Tax Authority may at any time inspect the parent Company's and its subsidiaries books and records within 3 years following the end of the year in which the tax liability is reported and may impose additional tax assessments and penalties.
-The Group's management is not aware of any circumstances, which may give rise to a potential material liability in this respect.
+In accordance with local regulations, the Tax Authority may at any time inspect the Company's books and records within 3 years following the end of the year in which the tax liability is reported and may impose additional tax assessments and penalties.
+The Company's management is not aware of any circumstances, which may give rise to a potential material liability in this respect.